Mick Schumacher: 2020

-Formula One
+Formula One career

 Schumacher joined the Ferrari Driver Academy in January 2019, citing Ferrari's ties with his family as a significant reason for joining.
 In April 2019, he made his debut behind the wheel of a modern Formula One car, piloting the Ferrari SF90 during the first day of in-season testing at Bahrain International Circuit.
 He completed 56 laps during the test.
 He commented that being with Ferrari "felt like home" and that he was impressed by the braking power of the SF90.
 He continued in-season testing for Alfa Romeo Racing the following day.

 Schumacher was due to make his Formula One practice debut at the 2020 Eifel Grand Prix in the first practice session, driving for Alfa Romeo in place of Antonio Giovinazzi.
 Due to bad weather conditions, the session was cancelled and he performed no running.
 Schumacher instead made his practice debut at the 2020 Abu Dhabi Grand Prix, driving for Haas in place of Kevin Magnussen.
 He later made an appearance for Haas at the post-season young drivers' test.

-Ahead of the 2021 season, Schumacher requested to use the ‘MSC’ abbreviation for his name, shown on TV coverage.
+Ahead of the 2021 season, Schumacher requested to use the 'MSC' abbreviation for his name, shown on TV coverage.
 MSC was the abbreviation used by his father Michael, to distinguish between Michael and his brother Ralf, whose time in Formula One coincided.
-Schumacher had previously raced under the ‘SCH’ abbreviation in Formula 2.
+Schumacher had previously raced under the 'SCH' abbreviation in Formula 2.